 - Plan to bring pencils and a photo ID with you, and be sure to read the Reading Room Guidelines before you come.

-- If you wish to fill out a Reading Room Application before you come, feel free to print off a copy and have it ready when you arrive.
+- If you wish to fill out a Reading Room Application before you come, feel free to print off a copy and have it ready when you arrive, or submit one via the online form.
 Application forms are also available in the Reading Room.

 - Other policies you may wish to consult regarding the usage of Wade Center materials: